AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 element of that exception type.

 ### Attaching Arbitrary Arguments: ###
-Each \alib{lang;Message} of an exception may store an arbitrary amount of arbitrary objects that provides further information about the entry, hence about the cause of the exception or about state information of the code that threw the exception.<br>
+Each \alib{exceptions;Message} of an exception may store an arbitrary amount of arbitrary objects that provides further information about the entry, hence about the cause of the exception or about state information of the code that threw the exception.<br>
 For this, field class \b Message inherits type \alib{boxing;TBoxes} which is a container storing